vatesfr/xen-orchestra/docs/restapi.md

 Collections of objects are available at `/<name>` (e.g. `/vms`)

-Following query parameters are supported:
+The following query parameters are supported:

 - `limit`: max number of objects returned
 - `fields`: if specified, instead of plain URLs, the results will be objects containing the requested fields